Mastercard/oauth1-signer-csharp/README.md

 ##### Usage of the RestSharpOAuth1Authenticator

-`RestSharpOAuth1Authenticator` is provided in the `Mastercard.Developer.OAuth1Signer.RestSharp` package.
+`RestSharpOAuth1Authenticator` is located in the `Mastercard.Developer.OAuth1Signer.RestSharp` package.

 ```cs
 var config = Configuration.Default;